 Tara Lin Couch, Ph.D., is an analytical/organic chemist with more than 20 years of diverse laboratory and regulatory experience in academic, field, contract and manufacturing environments.
 She is a senior consultant with EAS Consulting Group.

 Allen Sayler is the senior director for food consulting services at EAS.
 Sayler’s expertise in the areas of food processing, particularly in the area of dairy processing, infant formula, bakery products, food additives, botanical products and food packaging as well as GSFI Third-Party Certification programs such as Safe Quality Foods (SQF).
-Allen has spent more than 30 years as a food processing and regulatory expert, with half of the time serving the industry and the other have as a state and federal government employee.
+Allen has spent more than 30 years as a food processing and regulatory expert, with half of the time serving the industry and the other half as a state and federal government employee.

 This article was reprinted with permission from Natural Products Insider.